docker-archive/classicswarm/docs/install-w-machine.md

         Status: Downloaded newer image for swarm:latest
         0ac50ef75c9739f5bfeeaf00503d4e6e

     The `docker run` command gets the latest `swarm` image and runs it as a container.
-The `create` argument makes the Swarm container connect to the Docker Hub discovery service and get a unique Swarm ID, also known as a "discovery token".
+The `create` argument makes the Swarm container connect to the Docker Hub discovery service and get a unique Swarm ID, also known as a "discovery token."
 The token appears in the output, it is not saved to a file on the host.
 The `--rm` option automatically cleans up the container and removes the file system when the container exits.

     The discovery service keeps unused tokens for approximately one week.